Homegear/Homegear-Ref/RPC/getUiElementMetadata.md

 ## databaseId

-The ID of the UI element.
+The ID of the UI element as returned by the get methods in the key `databaseId`.

 # Return Values